-- Social Security Number;
+- (1) Social Security number;

 - (2) Date of birth;

 - (3) Place of birth;

 - (4) Current employer name, address (number and street, city, ZIP code), and telephone number.

 IdenTrust and the RAs have designed identity proofing algorithms that use the Applicant's data and correlate them with information collected from independent data sources for consistency.
 If high correlation is found, the application is approved and no additional human intervention is needed.
-If no or lower correlation is found instead, an application is placed on an exception process and additional information is requested from the Applicant (i.e., telephone or utility bill, notarized documentation, etc.).
+If no or lower correlation is found instead, an application is placed on an exception process and additional information is requested from the Applicant (e.g., telephone or utility bill, notarized documentation, etc.).
 An LRA reviews the additional documentation and approves or disapproves the application.